How I Make OpGuides

 It’s still not the perfect development system.
 In a perfect world a lot of the experiance would be smoother.
 I’d love to be able to tell Typora how to handle the image directory problem and add custom logic for rendering the shortcodes. (actually, with enough time and CSS magic I might be able to do that, but It’s not worth the effort)

 On the note of CSS- that has been a major pain point for me.
 Web dev is both easy and incedibly difficult.
 Doing it is actually pretty simple- CSS, HTML, and JS are pretty straight forward, there’s plenty of resources online, and the webdev panels in both Firefox and Chome make trying changes live nice.
 On the other hand ohmygod is it a pain in the ass.
 You will have issues you couldn’t possibly think of ahead of time.
-For example, one that I left in because it’s funny is on the Math chapter where the digits of pi just overflow off the right edge of the screen (1), and sure, I think the site actually looks pretty good now, but there’s still some outright disgusting outstanding issues.
+For example, one that I left in because it’s funny is on the Math chapter where the digits of pi just overflow off the right edge of the screen I did have to do a small fix because of that though, as originally it also made for a tiny horizontal scroll bar.
+Definitely not ideal., and sure, I think the site actually looks pretty good now, but there’s still some outright disgusting outstanding issues.
 For exmaple, I’m using markdown tables,

 like this table